 Many of my patients express frustration that they go to their eye care professional for help with what feels like very poor vision, but they are told they still have very good vision, based purely on the fact that they can still read a long way down the chart.
 Sometimes it almost feels like gaslighting.
 When I use tests that demonstrate there are problems with other aspects of their vision, it can be a relief.

-Since visual acuity is a measure of how good is your very best bit of vision, that bit is almost always your fovea.
+It basically means the bit of vision you use when you’re trying to look right at something to see it most easily, which means it’s usually the point with the sharpest vision.
+For most people, it’s the fovea, because it’s the part of your vision that is most able to see fine detail.
 But if your fovea has been damaged, your best vision will come from some part of the macula — or, if the macula has been damaged, the point on the retina that’s closest to the macula.
-Whatever that spot is is called the Preferred Retinal Locus (PRL).
+Whatever that spot is, it’s called the Preferred Retinal Locus (PRL).
 That word locus is a scientific word that means location.

 Illumination — is it Bright Enough?